buraksekili/buraksekili.github.io/content/articles/thread-pooling-rs.md

 }
 ```

-To notify workers that listens the queue, we set the `running` flag to false.
+To notify workers polling the queue, we set the `running` flag to false.
 This is an atomic operation that immediately signals all workers that a shutdown
 is in progress.
-As all threads need to finish executing or waiting for a new task
+Since all threads need to finish executing the task they assigned to or stop waiting
+for next job (through `cvar.wait_timeout` method in `Worker::new` method) for proper shutdown,
-during shutdown, `job_available` is set to true and we notify all threads waiting on the
+`job_available` is set to true, which triggers all threads and we notify all threads waiting on the
 condition variable.

-We use `try_lock()` instead of `lock()`.
+We use `try_lock()` instead of `lock()` while notifying the threads.
-This attempts to acquire the lock but returns immediately if it can't,
+This attempts to acquire the lock but returns immediately if it can't, rather than waiting until
-rather than waiting.
+acquiring the lock.

 - If the lock is acquired, we proceed as before: set `job_available` to true and notify all waiting threads.
 By doing that, we can ensure that idle workers that were waiting
   on `cvar.wait_timeout` will wake up and notice the shutdown signal.

 - If the lock is not acquire successfully, the shutdown process continues.
 As `running`
   is already set to false, which all workers check periodically and
-  `wait_timeout` in Worker's main loop will expire - so they'll wake up eventually
+  `wait_timeout` in `Worker`'s main loop will expire - so they'll wake up eventually
   and notice that `running` is false.

 After sending signals to notify threads, then we iterate through all workers,